hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Creating a Game/Android Setup.md

 ---
 nav_sort: 2
-src: /SDK Center/Android.md
+src: /Getting Started/Creating a Game/Android Setup.md
 ---

-# Android SDK Setup
+# Android Setup

 This tutorial walks you through how to integrate GameSparks with your Android project on the Android Builder IDE.